 Our 100th client is Bridge House Advisors, an environmental governance professional services company.
 We are rolling up our sleeves, getting to know their business inside and out, to help them better position their brand to their target market while improving overall lead generation.
 Just like we have done for our previous 99 clients.

 It has been an exciting path throughout these eight years.
 We have had fun and enjoyed ourselves and the work along the way.
-But, most importantly, we don’t get here without the trust and commitment from our clients.
+But, most importantly, we didn’t get here without the trust and commitment from our clients.
 Thank you, thank you, thank you to our first 100, and we are looking forward to the next 100.
 You, new reader, might be in that next 100!
 Take a look at what we have to offer in terms of our creative services.
 And meet the rocking Yalo team while you’re here.